anarkiwi/sid-wizard/README.md

 First poc for external MIDI sync IN triggered by VESSEL via NMI

-- behaviour of update I stays the same (see below)
+- behaviour of update I stays the same (see below):
+  When VESSEL MIDI device is selected: playback start will show VESSEL SYNC screen, and playback is synced to MIDI SYNC messages

 - use new menupoint: 'NMI MODE' to toggle feature ON border rasterbar changes to white